Kartiik7/Heritage_haven/README.md

 ### 🏆 Hackathon Project

-This project was conceived and built during the **[Your Hackathon Name] 2025**.
+This project was conceived and built during the **[DevCreate BuildFest 1.0] 2025**.
 Our goal was to tackle the challenge of making cultural heritage more accessible and engaging for a digital-first generation.

 ---